twr14152/Network-Automation-Scripts_Python3/README.md

 ### Netconf
 - Script to do config backups.
     - netconf_config_bkup.py <-- goes out pulls running config and places it in config_bkup/ directory
+    - netconf_config_output.txt - the results of the script
 - First time using netconf
   - netconf_ex1.py
   - netconf_get_conf.py